uncertainlyprincipaled/YaleGWI/README.md

 - ✅ **Force Option**: Override skip behavior when needed
 - ✅ **Data Validation**: Verifies data quality before skipping

+**Phase 1 Status: ✅ COMPLETE**
+- ✅ All Phase 1 tests passing
+- ✅ Preprocessing working with reduced aliasing (5-7% vs 10-13%)
+- ✅ All components functional and tested
+- ✅ Ready for Phase 2 & 3 training

 **Before running this, make sure to set up your AWS credentials in Colab secrets**:
 1. Go to the left sidebar in Colab
 2. Click on the "Secrets" icon (🔑)